Mirantis/compliance/nlp/README.md

 > All tooling in this project is currently experimental and subject to change.

-This repository contains various tools that utilize natural language processing services provided by [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services) to enhance the Docker Enterprise Edition security and compliance story.
+This directory contains various tools that utilize natural language processing services provided by [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services) to enhance the Docker Enterprise Edition security and compliance story.
 The tooling currently only integrates with the NIST-800-53 OpenControl-formatted content in the root of this repo.

 ## nlputil

 nlputil is a command-line utility written in Go that executes various analytics operations against the NIST-800-53 compliance documentation for Docker EE.
 We use this tool to validate that the Docker Enterprise Edition component narratives adhere to the NIST 800-53 security control specifications.

-The application is contained within the [`nlputil/`](https://github.com/docker/compliance/tree/master/nlptooling/nlputil) folder and packaged using the included Dockerfile.
+The application is contained within the [`nlputil/`](https://github.com/docker/compliance/tree/master/nlp/nlputil) folder and packaged using the included Dockerfile.
 In order to run the tool, you must provide your own Cognitive Services Text Analytics API key.
 This can be done via an environment variable or command-line flag passed to the container.
 We run this tool as part of the CircleCI test phase.

 ### Key Phrase Extraction